numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 Instances
 ---------
 Our test functions are parametrized and instances are instantiations of the underlying parameters (see [COCO:2016]_).
 The instances for the bi-objective functions are using instances of each single objective function composing the bi-objective one.
-However, in addition, we assert that
+However, in addition, we assert two conditions.

-  #. the two single-objective optima (also called the extreme optimal points) are not closer than :math:`10^{-4}` in search space, and that
+  #.
+The two single-objective optima (also called the extreme optimal points) are not closer than :math:`10^{-4}` in search space.

-  #. the Euclidean distance between the ideal and the nadir point (in objective
+  #.
+The Euclidean distance between the ideal and the nadir point (in objective
-     space considering raw |f|-values) is at least :math:`10^{-1}`.
+     space, considering raw |f|-values) is at least :math:`10^{-1}`.

+..
+TODO:: fact-check this

 ..
 Instances are the way in the `Coco framework`_ to perform multiple
 .. algorithm runs on the same function.
 More concretely, the original